 Here’s what you need to know about Frontier’s carry-on size policy so your next trip goes as smoothly as possible.
 You’ll also find expert hacks and tips on how to maximize the airline’s baggage allowance.

-What is Frontier’s carry-on size policy?
+What is Frontier’s carry-on allowance?

 Frontier’s carry-on size policy allows passengers to bring one personal item for free.
 However, carry-on baggage is not included in your fare.
 Below we’ll outline their luggage guidelines for those who opt to pay for a carry-on bag.